AdaMerging: Adaptive Model Merging for Multi-Task Learning: Experiment Settings

-\textbf{Implementation details}.
+\textbf{Implementation Details}.
 For the seven baseline methods, we follow the experimental settings in Task Arithmetic~\citep{TaskArithmetic_ICLR2023} and Ties-Merging~\citep{TiesMerging_NeurIPS2023}.
 In our experiments, the merging coefficient $\lambda$ of Task Arithmetic and Ties-Merging is set to $0.3$ by default.
 For our four variants, we initialize all coefficients $ \{\lambda_k\}_{k=1}^K$ (or $ \{\lambda_{k}^l\}_{k=1,l=1}^{K,L}$) to 0.3 by default before learning and then update them unsupervised.
 We use an Adam optimizer~\citep{adam_2014} to update the merging coefficients, with the learning rate set to 0.001, the momentum to (0.9, 0.999), and the batch size to 16.
-Pre-trained models ViT-B/32, ViT-B/16 and ViT-L/14 from CLIP~\citep{CLIP_ICML2021}.
+To avoid significantly increasing training costs, we only trained 500 iterations to update the merging coefficient.
+Pre-trained models ViT-B/32, ViT-B/16 and ViT-L/14 from CLIP~\citep{CLIP_ICML2021} like Task Arithmetic~\citep{TaskArithmetic_ICLR2023} and Ties-Merging~\citep{TiesMerging_NeurIPS2023}.